Altarpiece: Renaissance and Reformation

-In the north of Europe, the Protestant Reformation from the early 16th century onwards led to a swift decline in the number of altarpieces produced.
+In contrast, Reformed Christianity (Calvinism) opposed all large public religious images such as altarpieces, and by about 1560 production of Reformed Protestant ones had mostly ceased.
 Outbursts of iconoclasm locally led to the destruction of many altarpieces.
+As an example, during the burning of the Antwerp Cathedral in the course of the Calvinist Reformation in 1533, more than fifty altarpieces were destroyed.
+If anything, the Calvinist destruction stimulated the creation of more and larger altarpieces in Catholic Europe.
+Titian produced a number of ones with very large single scenes, mostly now on canvas.
+Among the most influential were his Assumption in the Frari Church (1518, still on panel, 690 cm × 360 cm (270 in × 140 in)), the Pesaro Madonna in the same church (1526, now on canvas), Killing of Saint Peter Martyr (1529, now lost but known from prints and copies).

-As an example, during the burning of the Antwerp Cathedral in the course of the Reformation in 1533, more than fifty altarpieces were destroyed.
-The Reformation in itself also promoted a new way of viewing religious art.
-Certain motifs, such as the Last Supper, were preferred before others.
-The Reformation regarded the Word of God – that is, the gospel – as central to Christendom, and Protestant altarpieces often displayed the biblical passages, sometimes at the expense of pictures.
-With time, Protestant though gave birth to the so-called pulpit altar (Kanzelaltar in German), in which the altarpiece and the pulpit were combined, making the altarpiece a literal abode for the Word of God.
+The Reformation, both Lutheran and Reformed, regarded the Word of God – that is, the gospel – as central to Christendom, and Protestant altarpieces were often painted biblical text passages.
+With time, Protestant thought gave birth to the pulpit altar (Kanzelaltar in German), in which the altarpiece and the pulpit were combined, making the altarpiece a literal abode for the Word of God.